-There are four main types of regulated fund structure in Ireland: Irish collective asset management vehicles, variable capital investment companies, unit trusts and common contractual funds.
+There have been four main types of regulated fund structure in Ireland: Irish collective asset management vehicles, variable capital investment companies, unit trusts and common contractual funds.
 Each of these regulated fund structures may be established as UCITS pursuant to the European Communities (Undertakings for Collective Investment in Transferable Securities) Regulations 2011, as amended (UCITS Regulations)3 or as an alternative investment fund (AIF) pursuant to the EU (Alternative Investment Fund Managers) Regulations 2013 (AIFM Regulations).4

-These structures may be organised in the form of umbrella schemes with segregated liability between compartments (sub-funds).
+Each of the structures may be organised in the form of umbrella schemes with segregated liability between compartments (sub-funds).

 Irish collective asset management vehicle

 An Irish collective asset management vehicle (ICAV) is an Irish corporate investment fund vehicle that has been specifically tailored to the needs of the global funds industry.
 Since its introduction in 2015, the ICAV has proven to be the most popular structure for new funds established in Ireland.
 One of the main reasons for the popularity of the ICAV is that, unlike investment companies established in Ireland as public limited companies, an ICAV that is structured as an umbrella fund is only required to produce financial accounts at a sub-fund level while a public limited company must produce financial accounts at the umbrella level (resulting in investors in a sub-fund receiving financial accounts for all of the sub-funds in the umbrella).
 In addition, there is no requirement for an ICAV to hold an annual general meeting of shareholders, and non-material changes can be made to the ICAV's by-laws without shareholder approval.
 The ICAV may also be eligible to elect to be treated as a transparent entity for US federal income tax purposes, unlike an investment company established as a public limited company, which is not eligible to make such an election.5